 Quickstop Cafes

-If you’d prefer to consume your coffee sitting down and aren’t super fussy about it’s provenance, look for coffee chains like Doutor, Tullys or Pronto.
+If you’d prefer to consume your coffee sitting down and aren’t super fussy about its provenance, look for coffee chains like Doutor, Tullys, or Pronto.

-You can rest your feet in these, or grab a coffee to go (remembering again, that technically you shouldn’t drink on the move)
+You can rest your feet in these or grab a coffee to go (remembering again that technically you shouldn’t drink on the move)

-If Starbucks is your happy place you will find these in Japan – and some of them are actually tourist attractions.
+If Starbucks is your happy place, you will find these in Japan – and some of them are actually tourist attractions.

 Intriguing Starbucks to Visit in Japan